Mornington, County Meath: Fisheries and River Boyne

 The tradition of mussel fishing, which existed for about 300 years, has also been suspended since 2006.
 An initial halt took place in 1998, as the river channel was to be dredged, and while the beds were re-seeded the year afterwards with the expectation of harvesting in 2003 re-establishment was poor.
 Then in 2006, the Drogheda Port Company undertook a second silt dredging this time from Tom Roe's Point deepwater berth to the viaduct at Drogheda.
 The fishing involved a particular currach-style boat or punt (also called a pram, or more commonly locally, a canoe) and a mussel rake with a twenty-foot pole, dredged by hand similar to that on the River Conwy in North Wales.
-These can be seen in these images of mussel dredging in the 1990s.
-Mussels were originally used as a food source in the Mornington-Baltray areas and only became a commercial fishery about 1902–1903.
+Mussels were originally used as a food source in the Mornington–Baltray areas and became a commercial fishery only about 1902–1903.
 The season ran over the winter from October to April and raking took place about two hours before and after low tide.
 The collected mussels then were shovelled through a sieve to remove stones and seaweed and bagged in Hessian sacks which were sent to a processing factory in Wexford.
 Most were afterwards packed and exported to France.

-The point of land where the Boyne turns South-East before entering the sea is known locally as The Crook or Crooke, and in the nineteenth century, at the Maiden Tower a pool called the Long Reach, extending a quarter of a mile inland, was where vessels could lie at low water.
+The point of land where the Boyne turns south-east before entering the sea is known locally as The Crook or Crooke, and in the nineteenth century, at the Maiden Tower a pool called the Long Reach, extending a quarter of a mile inland, was where vessels could lie at low water.
 A fish-meal factory was set up at the Crooke in 1968 by a Scottish concern with support from Bord Iascaigh Mhara to process fish from the herring industry out of Clogherhead and Skerries.
 Its construction impinged on the customary right of fishermen to draw their boats up at that point.
-It wound up in the late-1970s following several years of heavy fishing by vessels which led to Herring stocks in the Irish Sea collapsing.
+It wound up in the late-1970s following several years of heavy fishing by vessels which led to herring stocks in the Irish Sea collapsing.
 The private jetty continued to be regularly used by fishing boats from Clogherhead to moor up and the company was finally liquidated in 2003.
 The Irish Government bought the jetty and adjoining lands in 2001 for £170,000 to retain its use as a licensed location to land explosives in commercial quantities, chiefly for local quarrying enterprises, and munitions.